your-diary/ydl/README.md

 2. Retrieve video ids and write them to a file.

-As the URL suggests, the username of the channel is `Apple`.
+As the channel URL suggests, the username of the channel is `Apple`.
 ```bash
 $ get_video_id --username Apple video_id_list.txt
 Retrieving the playlist id...